 When To Talk About Exes With Someone You’re Dating, According To An Expert

 Dating someone new is exciting and refreshing.
-You’re still getting to know each other and the novelty of your relationship hasn’t even begun to sink in yet, much less wear off.
-For some, this is better known as the honeymoon phase but regardless of what you call it, I think we can all agree it’s probably one of the best phases of any relationship.
-That is, of course, until you decide to have the "ex talk" — you know, tell them about the ghosts of lovers past.
+You’re in the honeymoon phase and the novelty of your relationship hasn’t even begun to sink in yet, much less wear off.
+But, all of that might change when you decide to have the "ex talk" — you know, telling your SO about the ghosts of lovers past.
 But when should you talk about exes?
-Is there ever a good time to tell them about your old relationship baggage?
+Is there ever a good time to tell your SO about your old relationship baggage?

-Beyond what your partner reveals about their ex, you can also learn a lot about them by paying attention to their tone and body language during this conversation.
-For example, Holmes Hahn says, "Someone who's able to maintain open body language, a positive tone of voice and objective opinions during this conversation is usually someone no longer looking in the rearview mirror.
+If your partner isn’t able to open up about their past as much as you’d like to them, try paying attention to their tone and body language during your conversation.
+For example, Holmes Hahn says, "Someone who's able to maintain open body language, a positive tone of voice, and objective opinions during this conversation is usually someone no longer looking in the rearview mirror.
 It's also someone who wants to show you that they were ready to commit in the past and are not suppressing any dark secrets about their romantic history."
-On the other hand, red flags during this conversation might include aggression or overall discomfort.
-Holmes Hahn warns that if your partner is making sarcastic or degrading remarks about the person, if they find it difficult to maintain eye contact with you, or if they cry, they might not be ready for a serious commitment.
+Holmes Hahn says red flags during this conversation might include aggression or overall discomfort.